megantcs/JavaDumper/README.md

 ## Project Status
 The current implementation is a functional prototype that provides core reset capabilities.
 Future developments will focus on improved filtering, performance optimization, and enhanced JVM support.
 Current goals include creating a client for more convenient interaction with the server, as it is currently done through curl.

-## Legal Notice
-This tool is intended for educational purposes, debugging, and security research.
-Users are responsible for complying with applicable laws and software licenses.